pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```

+##### Subscribe to the channel

-Before running the publish example, subscribe to the same channel (via Debug Console or another script) so you can receive the message.
+Before running the publish example, subscribe to the same channel.

 ### Response

-- Timestamp: Type int — timetoken when the message was published.
+- Timestamp Type: int — Timetoken when the message was published.

 ### Other examples